 On flat surfaces, cells show heterogeneous responses and extreme phenotypes of cellular organelles.
 In fact, it has been suggested that actin stress fibers (and other cellular organelles) are artifacts of the culture conditions 1.
 In order to prove this hypothesis, we cultured NIH3T3 cells both on 3D ‘eggcups’ and on flat surfaces and compared the phenotypes of different cellular organelles, namely actin stress fibers, Golgi apparatus and nuclei.
 Figure 3 shows an example of how cells are organized on both configurations.
 In EC, cells are distributed in an ordered array showing a homogeneous spherical-like phenotype (Figure 3a).
 On flat surfaces, cells show the typical disordered, spread and heterogeneous morphology (Figure 3b).
 There are also significant differences in cytoskeleton structures.
 In particular, cells on ‘eggcups’ show a reduction in the number of stress fibers compared to flat surfaces.
 This is further confirmed in the 3D reconstructed images where no clear stress fibers are visible (see Figure 3c-d).
 This confirms that some cellular structures are magnified in 2D cultures.
 This is also in agreement with observations performed in vivo where stress fibers cannot be identified.

 The Golgi apparatus also shows significant variation in their phenotype depending on the culture condition (see Figure 4).
 The Golgi apparatus on 2D cultures typically shows an extended phenotype ‘embracing’ the nucleus periphery whereas in ‘eggcups’ it shows a more compacted phenotype (see Figure 4a-b).
 In order to simulate a drug screening manipulation, we also evaluated the effect of drugs on cells cultured on both environments.
 We selected Blebbistatin mainly because it disrupts the actin stress fibers and could have an effect on Golgi morphology (see Figure 3c-d).
 Since the Golgi is located next to the cell nucleus, this drug could also have an effect on its architecture.
-We first observed that cells treated with this drug showed a less regular and uniform morphology compared to wild-type (WT) cells (see Figure 3c-d).
+We first observed that cells treated with this drug showed a less regular and uniform morphology compared to wild type (WT) cells (see Figure 3c-d).
 We then compared and quantified the Golgi phenotype observed on ‘eggcups’ and on flat surfaces (see Figure 4c).
-We observed that on 2D surfaces cells showed mostly an extended phenotype whereas on ‘eggcups’ cells showed a more compacted phenotype.
+We observed that on 2D surfaces cells showed mostly an extended phenotype whereas on ‘eggcups’, cells showed a more compacted phenotype.
 We did not observe though a striking difference between WT and Blebbistatin-treated cells.

-Finally, on 2D surfaces the cell nucleus is randomly oriented whereas cells on EC it is orthogonally oriented on the XY plane on both WT and Blebbistatin-treated cells (see Figure 5 a-c).
+Finally, on 2D surfaces the cell nucleus is randomly oriented whereas for cells in EC it is orthogonally oriented with respect to the XY plane in both WT and Blebbistatin treated cells (see Figure 5 a-c).
 This highlights the strength of the device to orient cellular organelles, similar to a former application of the method for orienting the plane of observation of the cytokinetic ring in yeast and mammalian cells 10,12,13.
 We finally studied how the nucleus sphericity (defined as =[π1⁄3 6Vn2⁄3]/An , where Vn is the volume of the nucleus and An its surface area) was affected depending on the culturing condition and upon the treatment of cells with Blebbistatin.
 Figure 5d shows the corresponding distributions of .
 We did not observe a difference for WTflat vs WTEC, which reveals that the EC are not affecting the normal sphericity of cells.
 However, we observed a difference when comparing WTEC to BlebbEC suggesting that the EC are revealing a real effect of the drug that is masked in 2D.